ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 - Device-pixel-ratio conversion, because screenshots and Playwright mouse input did not use the same coordinate space.
 - Loop detection, stale-screen warnings, and final-completion policy when the model kept clicking after the page was already done.

-The trace is worth browsing because it shows the actual development texture: malformed coordinates being repaired, row clicks being recentered, the model reaching the final `Training complete` screen, and the last remaining mistake where it kept clicking instead of emitting `task_complete`.
-I have hosted this trace below in an iframe as an example of how the agent recovers:
+The trace below is worth browsing it shows: malformed coordinates being repaired, row clicks being recentered, the model reaching the final `Training complete` screen, and one remaining mistake where it kept clicking instead of emitting `task_complete`.

 <iframe
   src="/content/traces/holo-agent/20260511T131133Z-complete-this-training-module/"